raphaelmansuy/tutorials/31_observability_llm_adk_vertex.md

             langchain-google-vertexai>=2.0.0
 ```

-> **📝 Important:** The Google Gen AI SDK (`google-genai`) replaces the deprecated `vertexai.generative_models` module.
-The Vertex AI generative models are deprecated as of June 2025 and will be removed in June 2026.
+> **📝 Important:** The Google Gen AI SDK (`google-genai`) provides a unified interface to Gemini models and supersedes the older `vertexai.generative_models` module for many use cases.
+However, Vertex AI generative models themselves are not deprecated - only the older SDK methods are being phased out.
 For agents, we use the Vertex AI Agent Engine (formerly Reasoning Engine) which provides a managed runtime for deploying agents built with LangChain, LangGraph, and other frameworks.

+> **⚠️ Important Model Availability:** New Google Cloud projects (created after April 29, 2025) cannot access Gemini 1.5 Pro and Gemini 1.5 Flash models.
+This tutorial uses the latest Gemini 2.5 models which are available to all projects and offer improved capabilities.

 ### Verify Your Setup